-These states share similar workers’ comp laws except in one important regard: In Kentucky, you are allowed to choose the doctor you want.
+Kentucky and Indiana share similar workers’ comp laws except in one important regard: In Kentucky, you are allowed to choose the doctor you want.
 The exception is if your employer has a managed care plan, in which case you must select from those doctors.
 In Indiana, you must use a doctor approved by your employer.

 Workers’ comp applies to a wide array of job types, including the construction industry.
 There are even related laws specific to the maritime industries in our state, including the Jones Act and the Longshore and Harbor Workers’ Compensation Act.

 Who Is Entitled to Workers’ Comp Benefits?